yanelysvelarde/Flix-app/README.md

 <img src=http://g.recordit.co/ccVFbsVKbt.gif width=250><br>

 ### Notes
 The most complicated thing is to search for Ids for similar movies about superheroes, I still have to learn how to use the database API because I found only a few of the same genre.
+I also passed it from an Iphone 7 to 11 because I had some problems with the display when using the Iphone 7.